-Modern distribution systems, driven by supermarkets, are characterized by labour-saving and capital-intensive technologies in terms of logistics, refrigeration, self-service, packaging, and cash registers, in addition to the recourse to contractual arrangements with dedicated wholesalers (Hagen, 2002).
-They are judged to be efficient in terms of logistics and quality (Reardon et al., 2019), but with potential negative effects on nutrition, because they supply a wide range of highly processed foods rich in fats and sugar (Demmler et al., 2018; Gomez and Ricketts, 2013; Wertheim-Heck et al., 2020).
+Modern distribution systems, driven by supermarkets, are characterised by labour-saving and capital-intensive technologies in terms of logistics, refrigeration, self-service, packaging, and cash registers, in addition to the recourse to contractual arrangements with dedicated wholesalers (Hagen 2002).
+They are judged to be efficient in terms of logistics and quality (Reardon et al. 2019), but with potential negative effects on nutrition, because they supply a wide range of highly processed foods rich in fats and sugar (Demmler et al. 2018; Giordano et al. 2019; Wertheim-Heck and Raneri 2019).
 Regarding affordability for the poor, modern systems are usually presented as less poor-friendly because of higher prices and transport constraints.
-Modern systems also create less employment per unit of product (Moustier et al., 2009; Wertheim-Heck et al., 2015).
+Modern systems also create less employment per unit of product (Moustier et al. 2009; Wertheim-Heck and Raneri 2019).
 Regarding differences in prices between supermarkets and traditional vendors, when controlling for quality differences, results are country-specific.
-When supermarkets gain a substantial market share, they can reduce their logistic costs and provide food at lower prices, especially food that can be stored (Reardon et al., 2010, Nuthalapati et al., 2020).
-Prior to that stage, food is usually cheaper and more accessible in open markets and small shops than in supermarkets (Moustier et al., 2009; Wanyama et al., 2019).
-Moreover, supermarkets favour the use of plastics for wrapping fresh food, which is a major environmental concern (Letcher, 2020).
+When supermarkets gain a substantial market share, they can reduce their logistic costs and provide food at lower prices, especially food that can be stored (Reardon et al. 2010; Nuthalapati et al. 2020).
+Prior to that stage, food is usually cheaper and more accessible in open markets and small shops than in supermarkets (Moustier et al. 2009; Wanyama et al. 2019).
+Moreover, supermarkets favour the use of plastics for wrapping fresh food, which is a major environmental concern (Letcher 2020).